wo-amlangwang/Sulife-server/readme.md

-#This is a purdue cs307 project
+#Sulife Server

+This is the server side code for Sulife - a calendar app for Purdue CS307